About Long Term Incapacity Allowance (LTIA)

 If you’ve claimed STIA for the maximum 364 days, you’ll be sent a form so you can claim LTIA.

-If you want to move from STIA to LTIA before this, contact us for an application form.
+If you want to move from STIA to LTIA before this, request an application form by email to

 If you have a long term illness or injury, you can also claim LTIA without receiving STIA.
 You can do this if you’re already working or if you want to work.